Malcolm Lockheed: Life

 Loughead was the son of Flora and John Loughead.
 He had a half-brother Victor, a sister Hope, and a brother Allan Lockheed.

 Loughead also patented the first hydraulic brakes in 1917; these were adopted by Duesenberg for their 1921 Model A.

-In 1919, Malcolm and his brother Allen were awarded the Order of the Golden Crown by King Albert of Belgium.
+In 1919, Malcolm and his brother Allan were awarded the Order of the Golden Crown by King Albert of Belgium.